racosta323/brt-phase-3-project/README.md

    - *CRUD Operations:* This class supports Create, Read, Update, and Delete (CRUD) operations for managing records in the 'trips' table.
    - *Data Validation:* This class validates input data to ensure that month, year, stars, location_id and traveler_id attributes are valid.
    - *Database Management:* This class manages a local SQLite database with 'trips' table, storing and retrieving records as needed.
-   - *Data Persistence:* This class maintains a dictionary 'all' of all Trip instances, allowing for easy access to data throughout the applicaiton's lifetime.
+   - *Data Persistence:* This class maintains a dictionary 'all' of all Trip instances, allowing for easy access to data throughout the application's lifetime.
 ---